nosana-ci/nosana-programs/docs/staking.md

   .rpc();
 ```

-### Update Setting
+### Update Settings

-The `updateSettings()` instruction sets the Slashing Authority in
-[SettingsAccount](#settings-account) authority to a new account.
+The `updateSettings()` instruction sets the Slashing Authority to a new account.
+It also
-It also sets the token account in [SettingsAccount](#settings-account) tokenAccount to a
-new token account.
-This can only by called by the current authority.
+sets the token account to a `tokenAccount`.
+This may be done by the current `authority`.

 #### Account Info